Dakota Fanning: Career

-1990s
+1990s: Acting debut and early roles

 Fanning first acted at the Towne Lake Arts Center in Woodstock, Georgia, starring in small plays at the age of five.
 In 1999, she began her professional acting career, appearing in a Tide television commercial.
-Her first significant acting job was a guest role in the NBC prime-time drama ER.
-Fanning then had several guest roles on television series including CSI: Crime Scene Investigation, The Practice, and Spin City.
+Her first significant acting job was a guest role in the NBC primetime drama ER.
+Fanning then had several guest roles on television series, including CSI: Crime Scene Investigation, The Practice, and Spin City.
 She also portrayed the title characters of Ally McBeal and The Ellen Show as adolescents.

-2000s
+2000s: Breakthrough and child actor stardom

 In 2001, Fanning was chosen to star opposite Sean Penn and Michelle Pfeiffer in the film I Am Sam, as the daughter of a mentally challenged man who is fighting for child custody.
 Her role in the film made Fanning the youngest person ever to be nominated for a Screen Actors Guild Award, being seven years of age at the time.
 She also won the Best Young Actor/Actress award from the Broadcast Film Critics Association for her performance.
 Fanning's performance would later be incorporated into the music video for Rufus Wainwright's cover of the Beatles' "Across the Universe"; the song itself was included in I Am Sam.

-In 2002, director Steven Spielberg cast Fanning in the lead child role of Allison "Allie" Clarke/Keys in the science fiction miniseries Taken.
-By this time, she had received positive notices from several film critics, including Tom Shales of The Washington Post, who wrote that Fanning "has the perfect sort of otherworldly look about her, an enchanting young actress called upon ... to carry a great weight."
-In the same year, Fanning appeared in three films: as a kidnapping victim who proves to be more than her abductors bargained for in Trapped, as the young version of Reese Witherspoon's character in Sweet Home Alabama, and as Katie in the film Hansel and Gretel.
-A year later, she starred in two prominent films: playing the uptight child to an immature nanny played by Brittany Murphy in Uptown Girls, and as Sally in The Cat in the Hat.
-In addition, Fanning did voice-over work for four animated projects during this period, including voicing Satsuki in Disney's English language release of My Neighbor Totoro, starring alongside her younger sister Elle Fanning, who voiced Mei; a little girl in the Fox series Family Guy; and a young Wonder Woman in the episode "Kids Stuff" from Cartoon Network's Justice League Unlimited.